-Outside of these the most common worry is ticks and the chance that they could give you Lyme disease, but is it truly something to worry about?
-Most ticks won’t burrow let alone be carriers but you do need to do a full check every day after hiking as well as treating all clothes with permethrin is recommended.
+Outside of these, the most common real worry is bugs like ticks and the chance they could give you Lyme disease, but is it truly something to worry about?
+Most ticks won’t burrow let alone be carriers, but you do need to do a full check every day after hiking in known tick areas as well as treating all clothes with permethrin is recommended.

 Worried About Being Lost

-Another key worry for nearly anyone, when they head deep out on trails, is the possibility of getting lost and not being able to find your way back and out, this is an amazing stressor and causes people to decide to not even start out of fear itself.
+Another critical worry for nearly anyone, when they head deep out on trails, is the possibility of getting lost and not being able to find their way back and out, this is a fantastic stressor and causes people to decide to not even start due to fear.

 Overall more women hikers than men worry about hiking alone or their family and friends will worry more as female hikers are frequently presented as “targets” in the media but for the most part, the trail is a safe place for everyone and makes sure everyone is cared for.